Open Coil vs Pocket Sprung Mattresses Explained

 Benefits of a Pocket Spring Mattress

-- Independence between each spring offering unparalleled support where you need it
+- Independence between each spring offers unparalleled support where you need it

 - Completely flexible for sleeping style